TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          logins; Cache-headers should simply be sent when logins are not allowed and never be send when logins are allowed!
 Then there will never be problems with logins and same-URLs.

-.. _setup-config-setjs-mouseover:

-setJS\_mouseOver
-""""""""""""""""

-.. container:: table-row

-   Property
-         setJS\_mouseOver

-   Data type
-         boolean

-   Description
-         If set, the over() and out() JavaScript functions are forced to be included

-.. _setup-config-setjs-openpic:

-setJS\_openPic
-""""""""""""""

-.. container:: table-row

-   Property
-         setJS\_openPic

-   Data type
-         boolean

-   Description
-         If set, the openPic JavaScript function is forced to be included